New Work

 For Vivienne Murchison there is an internal experience of instantaneous and dynamically changing tonal impressions which overlay colour vibrations onto moods, atmosphere, music and personalities.
 Go Beyond is a series of paintings in response to these ‘colour sensations’ and offers us the notion that colour is a form of consciousness.
 An annual sojourn to the… View more

-Joanna Braithwaite, Nigel Buxton, Polly Gilroy, W.D Hammond, Rebecca Harris, Viv Kepes, Euan Macleod, Richard McWhannell, Donna-Marie Patterson, James Robinson, Terry Stringer, Grant Tackle Joanna Braithwaite Nigel Buxton Polly GIlroy W.D.Hammond Rebecca Harris Viv Kepes Euan Macleod Richard McWhannell Donna-Marie Patterson James Robinson Terry Stringer Grant Takle
+Joanna Braithwaite, Nigel Buxton, Polly Gilroy, W.D Hammond, Rebecca Harris, Viv Kepes, Euan Macleod, Richard McWhannell, Donna-Marie Patterson, James Robinson, Terry Stringer, Grant Takle Joanna Braithwaite Nigel Buxton Polly GIlroy W.D.Hammond Rebecca Harris Viv Kepes Euan Macleod Richard McWhannell Donna-Marie Patterson James Robinson Terry Stringer Grant Takle

 A collection of new paintings exploring mythology, displacement and imagined utopias.
 Using a mixture of traditional and contemporary iconographies Andy Leleisi’uao puzzles over humanity and human relations.